rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Epistemology_c3_20250801.md

 <!-- Filename: Insight_Epistemology_c3_20250801.md -->
-# ✦ Insight Scroll: Epistemology in the Age of Civium
+# ✦ Insight Scroll: Epistemology in the Age of CoCivium
 *A map of knowledge, ignorance, and recursive humility.*

 ---

 ## [1] Why This Scroll Exists

-In Civium, where decisions emerge from recursive consensus across biological, synthetic, and anomalous minds, knowing how we *know* becomes a foundational virtue.
+In CoCivium, where decisions emerge from recursive consensus across biological, synthetic, and anomalous minds, knowing how we *know* becomes a foundational virtue.

 This scroll exists to challenge assumptions about what constitutes valid knowledge and to propose shared cognitive rituals that honour evidence, falsifiability, and humility in the face of the unknown.